napodan/android/readme.md

 Getting the oxygen sources :

-repo init -u git://github.com/napodan/android -b oxygen
+repo init -u git://github.com/napodan/android -b newoxygen

 You will got an error message :